Venezuela rebuffs Obama, repeats case against U.S. 'spy'

 U.S. diplomats have still not been able to visit Tracy in prison, where he awaits formal charges after being arrested in late April.

-According to LinkedIn, he attended Georgetown University, and his work has included the “Madhouse” TV series about stock car racing for the History Channel, plus a just-finished comedy called “Angry White Man.”
+According to LinkedIn, he attended Georgetown University, and his work has included the “Madhouse” TV series about stock car racing for the History Channel, plus a just-finished comedy called “Angry White Man”.
+(Reporting by Andrew Cawthorne; Editing by Sandra Maler)

-A group of several dozen Venezuelan film-makers and others in the local cinema industry appealed for Tracy’s release in a petition published in a newspaper on Sunday.

-“Everything that’s been described, from all sides, about Timothy Tracy’s activities, show a filmmaker carrying out a deep and serious documentary about us,” their statement said.